rmanchali/InsertUpdateMongo/README.md

 # InsertUpdateMongo
-Insert and update mongo records using mongoose connection string
+Insert Update delete mongo records using mongoose

+use arguments to determine acrions and set key fields.